We are ready when you are.

 We are asking kayakers to meet us in Port McNeill on northern Vancouver Island.
 By traveling in your own personal vehicle to and from the tour, we eliminate the need to be in an enclosed space together.
 The water taxi transfer to camp from Port McNeil is short (30 mins) and everyone will sanitize hands and wear masks for the duration of the transfer.
 You are also encouraged to remain on the open-air back deck for the journey.
 We will be completing enhanced cleaning of all our vans, kayaks and boats.

 We are so fortunate to have wide open spaces and open-air camp facilities that allow us space to relax and enjoy.
-For 2020 we are only accepting reservations from groups who are sharing households or bubbles.
+At the current time we are only accepting reservations from groups who are sharing households or bubbles.
 Spirit of the West Adventures team members will be keeping a minimum 2 metre distance from you and your group except in case of an emergency.
 Where 2 metre distancing can’t be maintained we will don PPE as necessary.

 Additional Time Between Groups